 This will require you to use the Authenticator app to log into your Microsoft account on a new device, or make major changes to your Microsoft account (like updating a new password).
 It won’t require you to use the app every time you want to use Word or Outlook, though.

 Pay attention to the verification emails/texts that Microsoft sends you during this process.

 All in all, this whole process only takes a few minutes.
-If you need any help, or it’s time to audit your Microsoft/Office account across your workplace to ensure you and your entire staff are kept safe and secure, reach out to TAP Tech at 203-744-9760.
+If you need any help, or it’s time to audit your Microsoft/Office account across your workplace to ensure you and your entire staff are kept safe and secure, reach out to COMPANYNAME at PHONENUMBER.